apoorvagupta-12/MLEng-HW1/README.md

 python score_headlines.py headlines.txt nyt
 ```

-If the file with headlines and source aren't provided, an error will be thrown. \n
+If the file with headlines and source aren't provided, an error will be thrown.
 Please ensure the input txt file contains one headline per line (headlines are separated by '\n')

 ---

 ## Output

-From the example usage above, the script will create a file titled headlines_nyt_yyyy_mm_dd.txt and will have the following format:
+From the example usage above, the script will create a file titled headlines_nyt_yyyy_mm_dd.txt and will store (sentiment, headline) pairings in each line.

-sentiment, headline
-sentiment, headline